Privacy & Visibility

 Updating metadata

-You can change the privacy and expiration of existing content through the API:
+You can change the privacy level of existing content with the CLI: